JayPeaa/milestone2/readme.md

 # Testing

+To ensure any links were entered correctly it was common practice to consol.log a simple 'hello' to the console prior to commencing coding.

 Testing has been conducted using google dev tools.
 Thorough testing in all the various mobile devices along with general responsiveness (responsive mode) has concluded that this site works well in all modern-day browsers and mobile devices.
 As part of the testing process each page has been reviewed systematically to ensure all links work as intended and the pages display correctly.